 Practical Tips

-Environmental regulations now prohibit climbing on the Humboldt ice field.
+Environmental regulations now prohibit climbing on the Humboldt ice remnant.
 Routes that previously crossed the glacier remnant may require alternative approaches or may be closed entirely.
 Verify current access status with Inparques in Tabay before planning.
 This regulation is actively enforced.

 Getting There